programmer-k/Yonsei-Pwn-College-Challenges/babyrop/level8/teaching/README.md

 Now, `run.py` becomes a little bit more complicated.
 You need to give three inputs and extract one intermediate output.
 That's it.

+By the way, it is more easy to debug with separate `strace` process on a separate terminal instead of running `strace` inside python.